 The lab finding is "part of a growing body of evidence that ocean acidification alone and combined with other stressors will have effects beyond shell mineralization," said Terrie Klinger, a University of Washington marine sciences professor studying the impacts of acidification.

-Other research, she said, shows more acidic seas spur "changes in fish behavior and toxin production in harmful algae."
+Other research, she said, shows more acidic seas spurs "changes in fish behavior and toxin production in harmful algae."

 Penn Cove Shellfish and the UW researchers joined forces after company harvesters saw empty patches on some cultivation ropes that should have had mussels.
 Was that due to weakened byssus?